 Whether you need your certification or recertification, you’ll want to get it done as quickly as possible.
 By taking our ACLS course in Arkansas, you’ll be doing just that.
 No skills check is necessary in order to receive your ACLS, BLS, or PALS certification or recertification.
 It’s as easy as signing up, studying up, and passing the test.

-Once you pass the test, you will be able to download an instant provider card.
-We will also put your physical card in the mail within one business day.
+Once you pass the test, you will be able to download an instant provider eCard.
+We will also put your physical certificate in the mail within one business day if requested.
 This means that you can use our service and become certified 24/7 without the hassle of scheduling a skills test or working around other people’s schedules.